alecngai/NSUS_BI_Assessment/README.md

 This can be achieved by using data as a discontinuous feature in Columns, while we have a continuous feature of daily active players and filtered active players in rows.

-Daily active players are defined as players who logged in and have at least one gameplay, including staking.
+Daily active players are players who logged in and have at least one gameplay, including staking.

 Percent difference can be a label, and colour can be assigned a filter dimension if the row is active or new.

-The view of this chart will be two area charts overlapping, the back chart will consists of all filtered players, new, one month, etc, while the front one will show new as default.
-Can have perentage change as a line graph, which we will use a dual axis to overlap the line graph onto each other.
+The view of this chart will be two area charts overlapping.
+The back chart will consist of all filtered players, new, one month, etc. The front will show new players as default.
+Can have percentage change as a line graph, which we will use a dual-axis to overlap the line graph onto each other.

-This dashboard will show the health of the current ecosystem, we can visually see overall growth, and recent growth.
+This dashboard will show the health of the current ecosystem, and we can visually see overall growth and recent growth.

 ---

-Next is financial dashboard, we want to visually see if the new customers are depositing and what gamemodes they are spending their money on.
+Next is the financial dashboard; we want to visually see if the new customers are depositing/withdrawing and what game modes they are spending their money on.

+This will show how much the users are depositing vs withdrawing per day, utilizing the finance chart and players, we can find the count of player and the amount they are depositing vs withdrawing and filter by players who are new, month, or year, etc.

+Another filter to show how much of those depositted funds are lost to the house, rake, fee, so we can track how much money GGPoker earned that day from this market.

+This will give us insight on the rate of deposits of players, if our game is enganging and enticing enough for them to want to deposit more, in addition, we can see how much money we are making off the UK market that day, per user base.

 **c.
 What metrics would the marketing manager be interested in to evaluate the performance of a marketing campaign to acquire new players?**